I2C: Host adapters

 There are a number of I2C host adapter hardware solutions for making a I2C controller or target connection to host computers, running Linux, Mac or Windows.
 Most options are USB-to-I2C adapters.
 Not all of them require proprietary drivers or APIs.

 Protocol analyzers

 I2C protocol analyzers are tools that sample an I2C bus and decode the electrical signals to provide a higher-level view of the data being transmitted on the bus.

 Logic analyzers

 When developing and/or troubleshooting the I2C bus, examination of hardware signals can be very important.
 Logic analyzers are tools that collect, analyze, decode, and store signals, so people can view the high-speed waveforms at their leisure.
 Logic analyzers display time stamps of each signal level change, which can help find protocol problems.
 Most logic analyzers have the capability to decode bus signals into high-level protocol data and show ASCII data.

+Popular cable systems

+On various off the shelf modules, there are some main connectors and pinouts: